LIT-Protocol/lit-node-deploy/README.md

 5. ensure all is looking fine, and then finally run `bash reboot.sh`, wait up to 20 minutes for the machine to be accessible via ssh again

 NOTE for `OVH ADVANCE` class devices:
-    When doing an initial deployment with OLA (OVH Cloud Link Aggregation, see https://www.notion.so/litprotocol/Datil-test-Testnet-Node-Provisioning-Guide-6c78bd5e7ebd4b0f8cec1ad78e130be2?pvs=4#22de9bba0e7e49108509a5d60b8f6aaa), the IP you need to use to SSH into your box becomes the `host_ip` after reboot.
+    When doing an initial deployment with OLA (OVH Cloud Link Aggregation, see https://www.notion.so/litprotocol/Datil-test-Testnet-Node-Provisioning-Guide-6c78bd5e7ebd4b0f8cec1ad78e130be2?pvs=4#22de9bba0e7e49108509a5d60b8f6aaa), what you entered for `host_ip` becomes the IP you need to use to access your machine via SSH after you reboot.
     After executing `reboot.sh` your machine may not be reachable (and the `reboot.sh` will time out waiting) until you change `ansible_host` to be equal to the `host_ip` (you can also just SSH into `host_ip` manually after reboot as that is the final step anyway)

 If you encounter errors during this process: